7 Best CZ Guns For Concealed Carry

 While it wasn't the first of the CZ guns to be easily used for concealed carry, the CZ 75 Compact is one of their best and remains a strong seller to this day.
 It's what you think it might be; a chopped CZ 75 with a shorter barrel, frame, grip and magazine, but it retains all the features that make the full-size 75 one of the most popular pistols ever made.

-Capacity (14+1/15+1 of 9mm, depending on magazine) and dimensions are in line with modern compact pistols, so it's a natural fit for concealed carry.
-Until the 75D PCR was released, it was made and sold for use as a detective/plainclothes compact service pistol.
+The CZ 75's legendary ergonomics are retained, making it a natural pointer.
+Capacity (14+1/15+1 of 9mm, depending on magazine) and dimensions are in line with modern compact pistols, so it's perfect for concealed carry.

 However, the CZ 75 Compact has a few things you'll have to live with.
 It has a manual safety instead of a decocker, so you have to carry it in Condition One or manually lower the hammer for DA mode, which some people don't like.
 The frame is steel, so it's a bit heavy for a compact gun at about 32 oz unloaded.
 However, that also means it's a compact gun that shoots as easily as many full-size guns, which is why so many people still love this pistol almost 30 years after it entered production.